wyx1233/INFO3300-project/hw2-part-ii.md

 - Can clearly and straightforwardly see the choice Cons：
 - Lack of overview： When there are too many options, it can be confusing and intimidating and make it difficult for users to find their choice.
 - Scrolling issues: Too many options may cause the user to likely scroll down the page instead of the combo box, thus hiding the combo box from the screen.
-This can make it difficult to find information and to scroll precisely.
+This can make it difficult to find information and to scroll precisely.
 - Inconsistent user interface： The user interface for combo box is different between browsers and operating systems, and combo box not only look different but work differently.

 Checkboxes